kailash19961996/Finetuning_mixtral/README.md

-# Finetuning_mixtral
+# 1. SarcasticAI
-Here I am finetuning the LLMs for different use cases
+Here I am finetuning the LLMs(Mixtral) for creating sarcastic news like Onion news

-# SarcasticAI

 ## Examples of Generated Text